Barry Calhoun Kalamazoo

 Welcome to the BCK CISMA!
 We're your local team dedicated to protecting Barry, Calhoun, and Kalamazoo Counties from the threat of invasive species.

-From harmful plants to pesky pests, invasive species can wreak havoc on our environment, economy, and health.
-But you're not alone!
-That's where we come in!
 We are numerous organizational partners, including local municipalities, state and federal departments, non-profits, tribes, and educational institutions.

 Through education, monitoring, and control efforts, we're working tirelessly to keep our Southwest Michigan communities safe and our natural spaces thriving.